 This can be expressed in active form and assumes that the answer is positive.
 The question is rhetorical and is used for emphasis.
-It can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "they are written ...
-Jeroboam." or "you can read about them ...
+Jeroboam." or "you could read about them ...
 Jeroboam."
-(See: Active or Passive and Rhetorical Question)
+(See: [[rc:///ta/man/translate/figs-activepassive]] and [[rc:///ta/man/translate/figs-rquestion]]) (See: Active or Passive (p.871))

-Shemaiah ...
-Iddo
+Shemaiah & Iddo

 These are the names of men.
-(See: How to Translate Names)
+(See: How to Translate Names (p.925)) (See: How to Translate Names (p.925))

 the constant wars between Rehoboam and Jeroboam

 The names of the kings represent the armies that they led.
-Alternate translation: "the wars in which Rehoboam's army and Jeroboam's army constantly engaged" (See: Synecdoche)
+Alternate translation: "the wars in which Rehoboam's army and Jeroboam's army constantly engaged" (See: Synecdoche (p.981)) (See: Synecdoche (p.981))

-ULT

-15 And the matters of Rehoboam, the first things and the last things, are they not written in the words of Shemaiah the prophet and Iddo the seer, according to genealogy?
-And there were wars between Rehoboam and Jeroboam all the days.

 Abijah

 This is the name of a man.
-(See: How to Translate Names)
+(See: How to Translate Names (p.925)) (See: How to Translate Names (p.925))

 Rehoboam slept with his ancestors

 Rehoboam dying is spoken of as if he had fallen asleep.
-Alternate translation: "Rehoboam died" (See: Metaphor and Euphemism)
+Alternate translation: "Rehoboam died" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-euphemism]]) (See: Metaphor (p.944))

-ULT

-16 And Rehoboam lied down with his fathers, and he was buried in the city of David.
-And Abijah his son reigned in his place.

 was buried in the city of David

-This can be stated in active form.
-Alternate translation: "people buried him in the city of David" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "people buried him in the city of David" (See: Active or Passive (p.871)) (See: Active or Passive (p.871))

 became king in his place

 The phrase "in his place" is a metaphor meaning "instead of him."
-Alternate translation: "became king instead of Rehoboam" (See: Metaphor)
+Alternate translation: "became king instead of Rehoboam" (See: Metaphor (p.944)) (See: Metaphor (p.944))

 2 Chronicles 13

 2 Chronicles 13 General Notes

 Special concepts in this chapter

 Trust

 Trusting in God, King Abijah of Judah was able to overcome the army of Israel even though it was twice as big as his army.
-(See: trust, trusted, trustworthy, trustworthiness)
+(See: trust, trusted, trustworthy, trustworthiness (p.1001))

 In the eighteenth year of King Jeroboam

 This refers to the eighteenth year of Jeroboam's reign as king.
-Alternate translation: "In the eighteenth year that Jeroboam was king" or "in year 18 of King Jeroboam's reign" (See: Assumed Knowledge and Implicit Information and Ordinal Numbers)
+Alternate translation: "In the eighteenth year that Jeroboam was king" or "in year 18 of King Jeroboam's reign" (See: [[rc:///ta/man/translate/figs-explicit]] and [[rc:///ta/man/translate/translate-ordinal]]) (See: Assumed Knowledge and Implicit Information (p.874))

-ULT

-1 In the 18th year of King Jeroboam, then Abijah reigned over Judah.

 Macaiah, the daughter of Uriel of Gibeah

 "Macaiah" is the name of a woman.
 "Uriel" is the name of a man.
-(See: How to Translate Names)
+(See: How to Translate Names (p.925)) (See: How to Translate Names (p.925))

 There was war between Abijah and Jeroboam

 The names of the kings represent the armies that they led.
-Alternate translation: "There was war between the army of Abijah and the army of Jeroboam" (See: Synecdoche)
+Alternate translation: "There was war between the army of Abijah and the army of Jeroboam" (See: Synecdoche (p.981)) (See: Synecdoche (p.981))

-ULT

-2 Three years he reigned in Jerusalem.
-And the name of his mother, Macaiah, the daughter of Uriel from Gibeah.
-And war was between Abijah and between Jeroboam.

-400,000 chosen men...800,000 chosen men
+400,000 chosen men & 800,000 chosen men

 "Four hundred thousand chosen men ... eight hundred thousand chosen men."
 The phrase "chosen men" is an idiom that refers to elite soldiers who were skilled in battle.
-Alternate translation: "400,000 skilled men...800,000 skilled men" (See: Numbers and Idiom)
+Alternate translation: "400,000 skilled men ...
+800,000 skilled men" (See: [[rc:///ta/man/translate/translate-numbers]] and [[rc:///ta/man/translate/figs-idiom]]) (See: Numbers (p.955))

-ULT

-3 And Abijah began the battle with an army of mighty ones of battle, 400,000 chosen men.
-And Jeroboam deployed against him in battle 800,000 chosen men, mighty ones of strength.

 Mount Zemaraim

-(See: How to Translate Names)
+(See: How to Translate Names (p.925)) (See: How to Translate Names (p.925))

-ULT

-4 And Abijah rose on Mount Zemaraim, which is in the hills of Ephraim, and he said, "Hear me, Jeroboam and all Israel!

-Do you not know ... by a formal covenant?
+Do you not know & by a formal covenant?